The Erawan Group is managed on the principle of good corporate governance

 The Board has appointed the sub-committees to clearly define duties and responsibilities and also has a rotation policy among directors to sit at different committees for appropriate timeframe and on appropriate occasions.
 Chairman of the sub-committee is responsible for submitting a clear-cut policy of his committee to the Board.
 Every committee must appoint a secretary, who will coordinate with directors and the management to ensure that the policy is applied in action and record minutes of meeting in writing.

-At the Annual General Meeting of Shareholders, one-third of the directors shall retire by rotation, with the retiring director is eligible for re-election.
+The term of office for directors and executive directors is three years, in accordance with the Company’s Articles of Association.
+At every Annual General Meeting of Shareholders (AGM), at least one-third of the directors must retire by rotation.
+One-third of the directors shall retire by rotation, with the retiring director is eligible for re-election.

 Board of Director’s Composition